Best non-toxic air fryers – we tested the top ceramic, stainless steel, and glass alternatives for reassurance in the kitchen

 Is it safe for PFAS to be on the exterior of an air fryer?

-Toxicologist, Bruce Jarnot, says: 'All electrical appliances, including air fryers, will contain PFAS in their electronics to meet safety standards.
+According to toxicologist, Bruce Jarnot, it is safe for PFAS to be on the exterior of an air fryer.
+He says: 'All electrical appliances, including air fryers, will contain PFAS in their electronics to meet safety standards.
 I would recommend ensuring that the food contact surfaces, such as the food baskets or trays, do not contain PFAS.'

 How do I stop my air fryer from being toxic?

-Based on medical advice, never heat your air fryer to more than 500°F (luckily, most manufacturers have a max temperature between 400-450°F to prevent the risk).
+Based on medical advice, you can reduce the chance of your air fryer being toxic by never heating it to more than 500°F (luckily, most manufacturers have a max temperature between 400-450°F to prevent the risk).

-Never use oil sprays that contain Lecithin, wire sponges, or abrasive metal cooking utenisls – they will damage the lining.
+Never use oil sprays that contain Lecithin, wire sponges, or abrasive metal cooking utensils – they will damage the lining.
 Opt for gentle cleaning products, soft sponges, wooden and silicone utensils instead.

 If your non-stick is damaged, stop using the appliance.
 Even better, use an air fryer that doesn’t use potentially toxic non-stick chemicals at all (like the options on this list).

 If your air fryer is damaged or broken in any way, you should stop using it.
 If you are concerned about the non-stick chemicals in your air fryer, maintain them as well as possible to avoid the chemicals getting into your food.
-The best way to stop your air fryer from being toxic is to buy a ceramic, glass or metal-based air fryer.
+The best way to know your air fryer is non-toxic is to buy a ceramic, glass or metal-based one

-On average, air fryers will cost between $80 and $200.
+On average, a good air fryer will cost between $80 and $200.
 Sometimes, non-toxic air fryers are at the upper end of that scale, simply because they use quality materials and less cheap plastics.
-If you are paying upwards of $200, you should expect super smart features, good looks and large capacity.
+If you are paying upwards of $200, you should expect super smart features, good looks, and large capacity.

 We have compared the deep fryer against an air fryer in our tests.
 Whilst deep fryers don’t use non-stick, which is one of the main concerns facing air fryers, they do engage with the other concern of overcooking food.
 They also require more oil to cook your food too.